VPNs rely on VPN protocols to establish a tunnel that keeps your online traffic secure and private over the internet.

 These are protocols that are owned and controlled by a given VPN provider.
 They are solely created and customized to be used within their VPN services.

-Other VPN providers cannot use these protocols since they are closed source.
+Other VPN providers cannot use these protocols since they are closed-source.

-Proprietary VPN protocols are usually built to offer better connection speeds, security, stability and overcome challenges available in commonly used protocols.
+Proprietary VPN protocols are usually built to offer better connection speeds, security, and stability and overcome challenges available in commonly used protocols.